Low Sex Drive

 relax before initiating sexual activity to minimize fatigue during and afterwards.

-heavy meals before any sexual intercourse
+meals before any sexual intercourse

-one hour before sexual intercourse, take a warm bath, play soft music to put you in a good mood.
+hour before sexual intercourse, take a warm bath, play soft music to put you in a good mood.

-neglect to use massage oils to rub your partner's hands, back, or feet .Touching exercises and cuddling may
+neglect to use massage oils to rub your partner's hands, back, or feet .Touching exercises and cuddling may be

-be effective in increase your sex drive.
+effective in increase your sex drive.

-with support groups; they help you meet people struggling with the same experiences as you are.
+support groups; they help you meet people struggling with the same experiences as you are.
 Share your

-experience with others, while they share theirs with you will help you to feel less
+experience with others, while they share theirs with you will help you to feel less alone.

-Astroglide, prior to penetration.
+prior to penetration.

-those who are unable to have a normal erection due to impaired blood circulation, Kegel exercises may help.
+who are unable to have a normal erection due to impaired blood circulation, Kegel exercises may help.

 devices, and penile implants may be considered if medications and natural alternatives do not